DataDog/datadog-api-client-ruby/docs/v1/MonitorsAPI.md

 api_instance = DatadogAPIClient::V1::MonitorsAPI.new
 monitor_id = 789 # Integer | The ID of the monitor.
 opts = {
-  force: 'force_example' # String | Delete the monitor even if it's referenced by other resources (e.g. SLO, composite monitor).
+  force: 'false' # String | Delete the monitor even if it's referenced by other resources (e.g. SLO, composite monitor).
 }

 begin